Updated June 2023

-Bed bugs are notoriously difficult to get rid of, and they are easily transported from one place to another on clothes, luggage, skin, and more.
-If a rental property is bed bug-free at turnover, and an infestation occurs, it is most likely the responsibility of the tenant to get rid of them.
+Bed bugs are notoriously difficult to get rid of, and they’re easily transported from one place to another on clothes, luggage, skin, and more.
+If a rental property is bed bug-free at turnover and then an infestation occurs, it’s most likely the responsibility of the tenant to get rid of them.

-However, if the rental property has a history of bed bug infestations, it is most likely up to the landlord to take care of it, since the infestation may not have been completely effective.
+However, if the rental property has a history of bed bug infestations, it’s most likely up to the landlord to take care of it, since the infestation may not have been completely effective.

-If a tenant contacts a landlord about a pest infestation, it’s important the landlord act immediately and then sort out finances down the road.
+If a tenant contacts a landlord about a pest infestation, it’s important the landlord act immediately and then sort out finances later.
 Failure to act on a pest infestation could mean legal trouble and the tenant might be within their right to withhold rent until the problem is fixed.